 Tahiti Beach, a private neighborhood within Cocoplum in Coral Gables, is home to only 26 mansions, all of which have access to a private beach.
 Residents of Tahiti Beach have access to Cocoplum’s amenities, including 24-hour security, a marina, clubhouse, and three tennis courts.

-High-profile residents call Tahiti Beach home, thanks to the privacy and seclusion it offers while being next to the conveniences of the downtown and Coral Gables.
+High-profile residents call Tahiti Beach home, thanks to the privacy and seclusion it offers while being next to the conveniences of downtown Coral Gables.
 From the outside in, Tahiti Beach can be described as a private island overlooking the stunning Biscayne Bay.

 Real Estate Community in Tahiti Beach